aws-samples/amazon-forecast-samples/workshops/pre_POC_workshop/install-forecast-solution.md

 ## Instructions

-Before starting the workshop, make sure you have logged into your AWS account and installed our CloudFormation template:
+Before starting the workshop, log into your AWS account and install our CloudFormation template:

 1. **Log in to your AWS account**.
 If you do not already have one, <a href="https://aws.amazon.com/premiumsupport/knowledge-center/create-and-activate-aws-account/" target="_blank">create an AWS account</a>.
 2. **Install the AWS CloudFormation template.** Choose the Region closest to you: